 The average house has three unfinished spaces: the attic, the basement and the garage.
 Of the three the garage is typically the space that sees the most use.
 As a result it can be something of a noise factory.
 Cutting down on this noise will benefit everyone so here are six ways to do just that.

-- Replace the chain drive with a belt drive - Chain drive garage door openers are a popular item because they’re typically the most affordable type of opener.
-But they also happen to be the loudest.
-If you want to make the garage a quieter place have your garage door pro replace your chain drive opener with a nearly silent belt drive opener.
+Chain drive garage door openers are a popular item because they’re typically the most affordable type of opener.
+Unfortunately, they also happen to be the loudest.
+If you want to make the garage a quieter place, have our garage door professionals replace your chain drive opener with a nearly silent belt drive opener.
 Noise levels both inside the garage and inside the rest of the house will be greatly reduced.

-- Install nylon rollers - There are several sources of noise related to the garage door opener.
+There are several sources of noise related to garage door openers.
 One is the chain drive mechanism we just mentioned, another is the rollers.
 The rollers hold the door fast to the tracks enabling it to rise and fall in a controlled manner.
 But most rollers are metal.
 And because the tracks are also metal this metal on metal contact tends to create lots of squeaking, squealing and scraping noises as the door rises and falls.
 You can drastically reduce the amount of noise emanating from the door by replacing the metal rollers with nylon rollers.
 These will cost more than steel rollers but it’s not so much it will break your bank.
 And the reduction in noise will make it more than worth the investment.

-- Install torsion springs - There are two types of springs used to open and close garage doors; extension springs and torsion springs.
+There are two types of springs used to open and close garage doors; extension springs and torsion springs.
 Of the two extension springs are many times louder than torsion springs.
 But they also happen to be more affordable which is why they’re so popular.
 If you’re serious about muting the noise from the garage replace the extension springs with torsion springs and bask in the quiet.
-The pros at A Better Garage Door can fill you in on the details.
+Get in touch with A Better Garage Door's experienced team, and we'll be happy to fill you in on the details.

-- Replace the door between garage and home - In many cases a hollow core door is installed by the builder between the garage and the living quarters and homeowners are not even aware of it.
+In many cases, a hollow core door is installed by the builder between the garage and the living quarters and homeowners are not even aware of it.
 Builders do this because the hollow core door is cheaper.
 But it also does virtually nothing to mute sounds coming from the garage.
 Replacing your hollow core door with a solid core door will make a noticeable difference in the sound levels in any room the garage door opens into, which is typically the kitchen.